zackchase/zackchase.github.io/index.md

 and critical concerns, both about the mode of inquiry itself, and the impact of the technology it produces on social systems.

-I am also the CTO and Chief Scientist of Abridge, a healthcare AI company defining the cutting edge of technology in the emerging ambient listening space.
+I am also the Cofounder & CTO of Abridge, a healthcare AI company defining the cutting edge of technology in the emerging ambient listening space.
-Our industry-leading product turns turns raw audio of doctor-patient conversations into high-quality drafts of after-visit documentation, freeing up doctors to focus on the patient (during the visit) and to focus mostly on last-mile edits (after the visit).
+Our industry-leading product listens to doctor-patient conversations and ingests reams of content from the EHR, leveraging an intelligent reasoning engine to generate high-quality drafts of after-visit notes & other artifacts.
+This automation frees up doctors to focus on the patient (during the visit) and to focus mostly on last-mile edits (after the visit).
-Bringing this vision to life takes scientific innovation on every component of the technical stack, a commitment to focus on problem solving above aesthetic concerns, and to innovate in how to evaluate, monitor, and adapt models in light of changing patterns of usage.
+Bringing this vision to life takes scientific innovation on every component of the technical stack, and new creative approaches to monitoring, evaluating, and adapting our models in light of changing patterns of usage.

+I completed my PhD at UCSD in the Artificial Intelligence Group, and I'm a huge fan, it's the perfect place to find your groove.
+The faculty are brilliant, the weather is inspiring, the intensity level is just right.
-I completed my PhD at the loveliest of universities (UCSD) in the Artificial Intelligence Group, and if I had a time machine, I would go back, take two years longer to graduate, and actually learn to surf.
+If I had a time machine, I'd go back, take two years longer to graduate, and actually learn to surf.